-What it takes to be the favorites to win the biggest tournament, a perfectly balanced side that can compete in every condition in every part of the world, well, India is certainly that side and master blaster and legendary Sachin Tendulkar thinks the same as well.
+What needs to be the favorite to win the biggest tournament? a perfectly balanced side that can compete in every condition in every part of the world, well, India is certainly that side and master blaster and legendary Sachin Tendulkar thinks the same as well.

 After demolishing New Zealand by 4-1 in their own backyard, the batting maestro did not hesitate calling India as favorites to win the tournament for the third time in England and Wales this year.

 "I have gone on record saying that we have a perfect balance in the team where we will be competitive in any part of the world or on any surface.
 As far as our chances are concerned, I will not hesitate in saying that we are the favorites," Tendulkar told PTI.